-The research samples of Jack Mackerel collected off eastern Victoria/southern New South Wales (above 39°S) mainly comprised fish between 240-310 mm FL, with a mode at 250 mm FL (Figure 2.6).
-Similarly, the size structure for research samples off north-eastern Tasmania (below 39°S) mainly contained fish between 250-310 mm FL, although with a narrower mode at 280 mm FL (Figure 2.6).
-The modal length of the Jack Mackerel in research catches from eastern Victoria/southern New South Wales were larger compared to those from the 2014/15 commercial trawl catches taken in the same vicinity (Figures 2.5-2.6).
+The research samples of Jack Mackerel collected off eastern Victoria/southern New South Wales (above 39°S) mainly consisted of fish between 240-310 mm FL, with a mode at 250 mm FL (Figure 2.8).
+Similarly, the size structure for research samples off north-eastern Tasmania (below 39°S)

+mainly contained fish between 250-310 mm FL, although with a narrower range and larger mode (280 mm FL; Figure 2.8).
+The modal length of the Jack Mackerel in research catches from eastern Victoria/southern New South Wales were larger compared to those from the 2014/15 commercial trawl catches taken in the same vicinity (Figures 2.7-2.8).

-Figure 2.6.
-Length-frequency distributions (mm FL) for Jack Mackerel from research sampling off south-eastern Australia in January 2014.
+Figure 2.8.
+Length-frequency distributions for Jack Mackerel from research sampling off south-eastern Australia in January 2014.

-The purse-seine fishery: 1984/85-2009/10
+The purse seine fishery: 1984/85-2009/10

-Jack Mackerel East taken by purse-seine off eastern Tasmania were generally 3-10 years old (Figure 2.7).
+Jack Mackerel East taken by purse seine off eastern Tasmania were generally 3-10 years old (Figure 2.9).
 Catches between 1984/85 and 1990/91 were dominated by 4-5 year olds with fish up to 9 years also well represented.
 Between 1991/92 and 1994/95, few fish older than 6 years were taken, with 3 to 5 year olds the dominant age classes.
-The 1995/96 age structure was similar to that of the mid 1980s suggesting the relative scarcity of older fish evident in the intervening years may not have been solely due to impact of fishing on population age structure.
-However, it should be noted that the application of a pooled age-length key rather than annual age data may have had a smoothing effect on age composition, in particular when representing the older age groups.
-In 2009/10, purse-seine catches from eastern Tasmania were again dominated by younger fish in the 2-3 year age groups (Figure 2.7).
+The 1995/96 age structure was similar to that of the mid 1980s suggesting the relative scarcity of older fish in the intervening years may not have been solely due to the impact of fishing on population age structure.
+However, it should be noted that using a pooled age-length key rather than annual age data may have had a smoothing effect on age composition, in particular when representing the older age groups.
+In 2009/10, purse seine catches from eastern Tasmania were dominated by fish in the 2-3 year age groups (Figure 2.9).